Skip to main content

 4. 4

-Our in-house W-2 crew arrives on a confirmed date with all materials staged.
-We remove the old windows, prep the rough opening, set the new frames with approved anchoring, and apply code-required sealant around the perimeter.
-Most single-family homes are completed in one or two days.
+Our in-house crew arrives with all tools, flashing materials, and anchoring hardware.
+They remove your existing windows, prep the opening, set the new impact frame, and apply the required Miami-Dade-approved sealant and flashing system.
+Most homes with 10–16 openings are completed in one day.

 5. 5